PradeepkrishnaGM/german_language_notes/german-notes.md

 - Whether the article is definite, indefinite or not used at all.
 - Which case is used (nominative, accusative, dative, or genitive)

-Strong endings are used when there are <u>no articles at all.</u> As follows:
+Strong endings are used when there are **no articles at all.** As follows:

 | Strong<br>endings | Masculine | Neutral | Feminine | Plural |
 | --- | --- | --- | --- | --- |